Shaik-mohd-huzaifa/px-to-Vw-and-Vw-Converter/README.md

 ### ViewPort Width (Vw)

+- 1Vw unit is equal to the one unit of the total width of the screen if Screen Width 720px then 1vw = 7.2px. the difference between % and Vw is Vw relates to the total width of the screen but % relates to the parent class

-Vw is used when you are making a responsive website and for different aspect ratio(Screen Sizes) It takes in action when the width of a website is compressed or expanded.
-Because There are allot of the devices and aspect ratios, Which Cannot be Mentioned Or Styled Individually.
-So Its has been compulsory to use to make you webpage look better in ever size.
+- Vw is used when you are making a responsive website and for different aspect ratio(Screen Sizes) It takes in action when the width of a website is compressed or expanded.
+Because There are allot of the devices and aspect ratios, an d Cannot be Mentioned Or Styled Individually.
+So Its has been mandatory to use Vw make you webpage look better in ever size, Because different element are set in bigger or Smaller size in the default browser size.
+But if it is used from mobile it make differ and may not match to the mobiles aspect ratio .
 You may have noticed many website which if opened in mobile they stay the same as the desktops size.
 To avoid this an make your Website look Cool and Responsive we relative units are used.

 ## Non-Responsive Website